-The Company acquired an exploration license with a total area of 49 square kilometers in Greenland through its wholly owned subsidiary CMI.
-The license area, referred to as the Storo Project, is valid until December 31, 2018 after which the Company has the option to extend the license for a further six years, in two year intervals or convert the license into an exploitation license.
+The Company's exploration license in Greenland, held through its wholly owned subsidiary CMI, was expanded to a total area of 66 square kilometers during the quarter.
+The license area, referred to as the Storø Project, is valid until December 31, 2018 after which the Company has the option to extend the license for a further six years, in two year intervals or convert the license into an exploitation license.